chuangtian/EntropyAudit/README.md

   tree; it never executes the code, so a seed computed at runtime from a value it cannot fold is invisible to it.
 - It only reads Python.
-Files are parsed with the stdlib `ast` module, so a
+Files are parsed with the stdlib `ast` module, so a weak construct written in another language, or in a string passed to `eval`, is out of scope.
+- It is name and pattern based, not data flow based.
+A weak value stored under a non descriptive name and later used as a secret is missed by design.
+- Constant detection for nonces, IVs, and salts looks at direct literal bindings.
+A constant assembled from other constants at runtime is not folded.
+- It reads one file at a time and does not resolve imports across modules.
+- It reports the presence of a risky pattern.
+It does not prove the code is exploitable in a given deployment.

+## Design decisions

+Why `ast` rather than regex.
+A regex over source text cannot tell